The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 In that application, all of the logic was built into the `server/index.js` file.
 While we have some organization within the file, separating the concerns of one file into multiple files will enable our application to scale without becoming a "monolith"

 {% hint style="info" %}
-In software development, a "code monolith" refers to a single, large, and typically tightly coupled codebase that contains all the application's components, often making it difficult to scale, maintain, and deploy
+In software development, a "**code monolith**" refers to a single, large, and typically tightly coupled codebase that contains all the application's components, often making it difficult to scale, maintain, and deploy
 {% endhint %}

 ### The Model-View-Controller (MVC) Architecture